s-ol/love2d-wheels/README.md

 draw a line from (a\_x, a\_y) to (b\_x, b\_y).

 ### `rectangle(x, y, width, height)` and `fillRectangle(x, y, width, height)`
-draw a rectangle with the top-left corner at (x, y) and the specified width and height. you can choose to draw it as four lines or fill it in.
+draw a rectangle with the center at (x, y) and the specified width and height. you can choose to draw it as four lines or fill it in.

 ### `circle(x, y, radius)` and `fillCircle(x, y, radius)`
 draw a circle with the center at (x, y) and the specified radius. you can choose to draw it as one line or fill it in.

+### `ellipse(x, y, radiusx, radiusy)` and `fillEllipse(x, y, radiusx, radiusy)`
+draw an ellipse with the center at (x, y) and the specified radii. you can choose to draw it as one line or fill it in.

 ### `fillBackground(color)` or `fillBackground(red, green, blue)`